 Fast forward to the present day and the company is reported to have debts of somewhere in the region of £1.5bn (£900m owed to a range of banks and a £590m deficit in its pension scheme).
 Despite last-minute talks, it was decided that nothing could be done to save this construction giant.

 Company Chairman Philip Green said in a statement on Monday: “This is a very sad day for Carillion, for our colleagues, suppliers and customers that we have been proud to serve over many years.
 In recent days, however, we have been unable to secure the funding to support our business plan and it is, therefore, with the deepest regret that we have arrived at this decision.
 We understand that HM Government will be providing the necessary funding required by the Official Receiver to maintain the public services carried on by Carillion staff, subcontractors and suppliers.”

-Who will be impacted by the liquidation of Carillion?
+Who will be impacted by the Carillion Collapse?

 First and foremost, there are the company’s staff.
 It’s a private organisation with 43,000 employees worldwide, just over 19,000 of whom are in the UK.
 The government has suggested that they will do all they can to maintain projects and, therefore, retain many of those jobs, but the implication is that not all of them will remain.